 • Speaker, Podcast Debate “The Texas Oil & Gas Podcast, Pipeline Eminent Domain and Landowner Rights,” iTunes | Spotify | Spreaker (March 2019)

 • Panelist, This Land is Whose Land?
-University of Texas Hispanic Journal 2019 Symposium (Austin, February 2019)
+Hispanic Journal 2019 Symposium, University of Texas (Austin, February 2019)